elunna/nerfhack-changelog/README.md

 * Reduced weight of land mines to 40 aum (xnh)
 * Reduced weight of beartraps to 50 aum (xnh)
 * Reduced weight of pick-axe to 75 aum (SLASHEM)
+* Reduced weight of potions to 10 aum
 * Increase the prices of many magical tools
 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)